-WLS909 Wireless Key
+WLS909NB Wireless Key

-The Wireless Key can be used in conjunction with the PC5132 Wireless Receiver to include a simple and mobile method of arming and disarming the system.
-The unit comes with three Photo/Electronic 1.5V batteries.
-This system can have a maximum of 16 Wireless Keys.
+The wireless key can be used with the PC5132 wireless receiver to provide a simple and mobile method of arming and disarming the system.
+The unit comes with three photo/electronic 1.5V batteries.

+This system can have a maximum of 16 wireless keys.